-STUDENT HANDBOOK 2022-2024
+STUDENT HANDBOOK 2024-2026

-This Student Handbook is for the BSN program and it complements the Malone University Catalog and the Malone University Student Handbook.
-Enclosed are policies specific to the BSN major as well as additional information to assist the nursing student as he/she progresses through the baccalaureate (pre-licensure) nursing program.
+This Student Handbook is for the BSN program and it complements the Malone University Undergraduate Catalog and the Malone University Student Handbook.
+Enclosed are policies specific to the BSN major as well as additional information to assist the nursing student in their progression through the baccalaureate (pre-licensure) nursing program.
 Malone University and the BSN program reserve the right to amend the Admission and Progression criteria, standards, policies, and procedures at any time.
-Students will be notified individually of any changes through their Malone University email account or written communication from the Program Director.
+Students will be notified individually of any changes through their Malone University email account or written communication from the Program Leadership.
 It is the responsibility of each student to check their Malone University email activity regularly.
-Student is responsible for checking handbook for updates at the beginning of each academic year.
+The student is responsible for checking handbook for updates at the beginning of each academic year.
 Students will be oriented to the handbook in their initial nursing course.